Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Proposal/index.md

 * The Project will be delivered on time
 * Communicate with the client on important updates
 * Our team will communicate with the client when issues are encountered
-* Quality transparent project management (add the client)
+* The client will be added to the project to ensure quality transparent project management
 * The game does not need any finalised assets, however greyboxes will be used as placeholders for characters and weapons
 * If time permits the game will have basic audio components in place

 ### Assumptions
 [//]: # (What are you assuming based on client responses)
 * The UI design will be fairly basic with simple shapes being utilised
-* Health will be indicated by a bar for the player and the ammmo will be indicated by numbers on the HUD
+* Health will be indicated by a bar for the player and the ammo will be indicated by numbers on the HUD
 * The AI is already in the level/Spawned in?

 ---